Ultra prepares for first day of festival in Virginia Key

 City leaders met with fire rescue and police on Friday morning to discuss the plan on making sure the festival runs smoothly.

-Over 500 officers were said to be scheduled to work the event over the weekend.
+Over 500 officers and 200 firefighters were said to be scheduled to work the event over the weekend.

+“The staffing has increased because the location has allowed for more people, but also it’s a wider area,” Miami Fire Rescue Captain Ignatius Carroll said.

+“This new venue is just one big parking lot, and all the stages are close together, and you can go from stage to stage very easily,” attendee Nathan Boyle said.

 Traffic to and from the festival still remains a major concern due to the fact that there is only one bridge in and out.